tacman/lila/README.md

 - Opera 34 and newer
 - Safari 9 and newer

-Others and older browsers are guaranteed not to work with lichess and we don't care.
+Others and older browsers are unlikely to work with lichess and we don't care.

 Licence
 -------

-Lila is realeased under the MIT license.
+Lila is released under the MIT license.